jfude/DSND-DisasterResponse/README.md

 # Disaster Response Pipeline Project

+[//]: # (Image References)
+[app_img]:./app_img.png

 ## Introduction

-This repository contains the completed Disaster Response Pipeline Project, which implements a supervised training model to  classify input messages from a disaster to highlight what is happening and/or what type of response may be needed from first responders.
+This repository contains the completed Disaster Response Pipeline Project, which implements a supervised training model to  classify messages incoming from a disaster area to highlight what is happening and/or what type of response may be needed from first responders.

 When runnning the app should look like..

-[app_img]:./app_image.png
-![App_img][app_img]
+![][app_img]

 ## Training Data

 The training data for the model is found in the two files:

- *  *disaster_messages.csv*
+ * *./data/disaster_messages.csv*
- *  *disaster_categories.csv*
+ * */data/disaster_categories.csv*

 Messages in the first file and categories in the second file correspond through an id tag found in each.
 A message can correspond to more than one category.
-For example, the following row in disaster_categories
+For example, the following row in *disaster_categories.csv*

 ```
 73,related-1;request-1;offer-0;aid_related-1;medical_help-1;medical_products-0;